 - Grading Plan.
 Review this plan – it will usually tell you what the grade is, where the house would be placed at front and rear, and at each corner of the property.
 The grade plan can tell a story of how the entire street will look when completed.
 It can tell you whether to expect retaining walls, where the water will run off, the slope of your driveway.

 - Community Information.
 If you are moving to a new area, ask for this information.
 The builder should provide you with all up-to-date information on schools, places of worship, associations, shopping and more.

 Buying New and Then Selling Resale

-When purchasing a brand new home usually the last thing on your mind is selling however let us leave you with a word of advice.
+When purchasing a brand new home construction in Ottawa, usually the last thing on your mind is selling however let us leave you with a word of advice.
 Always consider resale in your final equation.
 How many upgrades do you put in, should you select a premium lot, should you take that model home that’s on the busy street simply because you have fallen in love with it?
 Remember location and value.
 If you go to sell your beautiful brand new home in 5 years it will not be so new anymore and now it will be in competition with all the other homes out there.
 Will it still be special and if so why?
 So before you move the walls and make it the kind of home only you would buy or before you get that really good deal on a very busy street, think about how your value will increase in the years to come.
 Remember your home is your investment.
 Some increase better than others.